 If you desire to maximize your shoulder growth potential then you can only do so if you possess the knowledge of how to effectively train this three-headed monster.

-Full development of the anterior (front), lateral (side), and (posterior) heads create the impressive roundness and width to the upper body (and a smaller waist) that we all hope to achieve.
+Full development of the anterior (front), lateral (side), and (posterior) heads create the impressive roundness and width to the upper body that we all hope to achieve.
 Plus, it prevents an imbalance in the muscles.
 However, many simply don’t give their shoulders enough attention.

 And only performing the shoulder press isn’t going to cut it.